viktor-2008/rh-ty-blog.github.io/docs/_posts/2024-11-4-Viktor_Sujic.markdown

 presentation on AI.
 We learned about how AI learns, the history of AI, and the different types of AI- Generative, memory, pattern.

-We came back in after a break and Dominik showed us InstructLab - a chatbot-and we got to give it informstion about whatever we want- be it a new movie, game or show.
+We came back in after a break and Dominik showed us InstructLab - a chatbot-and we got to give it information about whatever we want- be it a new movie, game or show.
 I chose to tell it about the Barbie movie.
-But it was a very tedious
+But it was a very tedious process because we had to create our own questions and answers to feed the bot with.
+And I had to include the same questions the rest of my team included.
+After the project we went on our lunch break and stayed there for about an hour.
+ I also took a picture with the visitors from yesterday {who were still here for some reason.)

+ After the break we went back into the bolger suite.
+This time we were told to do a slides presentation on rain gardens.
+ Most of us were new to rain gardens and had to look up what they were  beforehand.
+Me, Keelan and Jeff did our own presentation as a team.
+I worked on a diagram drawing of a rain garden, so it was nice to have a break from all the writing I did all day.
+ Afterwards me and the lads presented our work in front of the class.